 Twist your lemon peel in your espresso when you feel that the espresso’s taste is not good.
 For example, when it tastes bitter.

 If you like the bitterness of espresso but don’t like the drink’s aftertaste, then it ok chew your lemon peel once you finish sipping it.

-If your espresso’s overall flavor is great and not so bitter, then there is no need to use lemon peels at all.
-Just keep them aside as it is and consider them like a non-consumable garnish.
+If your espresso’s overall flavor is great and not so bitter, then there is no need to use lemon peels.
+Just keep them aside and consider them like a non-consumable garnish.